1. Home: Explore careers

 Alternative titles for this job include AV technician

-Audio visual technicians install and run screens, sound and lighting equipment at events and performances.
+Audio visual technicians set up and operate sound, lighting and video equipment at events, conferences and performances.

 Average salary (a year)